Joensw/RCAIT/README.md

 ### Folder Plugin

-Loads images from a specified folder into the project.
+Load images from a specified folder into the project.
 Folders are specified in the settings.

 ### Google Plugin